 Capital assets, which include property, plant, equipment, and infrastructure assets (e.g., roads, bridges, sidewalks, and similar items), are reported in the applicable governmental column in the government-wide financial statements.
 Capital assets are defined by the government as assets with an initial, individual cost of more than \$5,000 (for improvements to land and structures and equipment) and have an estimated useful life in excess of two years.
 Structures with an initial cost of \$100,000 are considered capital assets.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
-Donated capital assets are recorded at acquisition value at the date of donation in accordance with GASB Statement No. 72.
-The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend assets' lives are not capitalized.
-Major outlays for capital assets and improvements are capitalized as projects are constructed.
-Property, plant and equipment of the government is depreciated using the straight-line method over the following estimated useful lives:
+Donated capital assets are recorded at estimated fair market value at the date of donation.

+The cost of normal maintenance and repairs that do not add to the value of the assets or materially extend assets' lives are not capitalized.

+Major outlays for capital assets and improvement are capitalized as projects are constructed.